Brazil's Supreme Court nears a verdict in coup plot trial of former President Jair Bolsonaro

 Prosecutors have pointed to evidence that Bolsonaro assembled top Cabinet and military officials to discuss issuing an emergency decree aimed at suspending the election outcome of October 2022 in order to investigate alleged voting fraud.

-But last week defense lawyer Celso Vilardi vehemently noted the decree was never issued.
+But last week defense lawyer Celso Vilardi vehemently noted that the decree was never issued, and that instead Bolsonaro ordered a transition of power to Lula.
+The defense also has noted that the Jan.
+8 riots took place only after Lula already was inaugurated.

 “The planning is not the execution.
 No matter how detailed the planning may be, it is the act of violence that actually consummates the crime,” Vilardi told the justices at the televised proceedings.
 “Bolsonaro ordered a transition.”